xwmario/Warez/README.md

 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [MacGuffin](https://github.com/hwkns/macguffin) Automated tools for handling Scene and P2P film releases.
 - [Massivedl](https://github.com/dimkouv/massivedl) A command line tool which helps to download a large number of files from the web in a short time.
+- [Multiup](https://multiup.org/) Website which allows you to upload files to several different file hosting websites.
 - [Mylar](https://github.com/evilhero/mylar) An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents
 - [Nefarious](https://lardbit.github.io/nefarious/) Nefarious is a web application that helps you download movies and TV shows.
 - [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools.